hexbatch/apple-core/core-docs/step-0-users-groups/user-api.md

     id: number
     guid: string
-    user_token_type: string-guid / the base token type for this user
+    user_element_type: string-guid / the base element type for this user
-    token: string-guid / the token representing the user
+    element: string-guid / the element representing the user
-    group: string-guid / the token representing the group
+    group: string-guid / the element representing the group
-    group_token_type: string-guid / the base token type for this group attributes:[] --empty unless wide
+    group_element_type: string-guid / the base element type for this group attributes:[] --empty unless wide

 When the wide flag is used in the read, then it will be a list of attribute name: attribute value